 CFR’s main activities, as summarized in its Mission Statement, are

 CFR's website is a nonpartisan source of analysis and context on international events and trends.
 CFR.org publishes backgrounders, interviews, "first-take" analysis, expert blogs, and multimedia offerings that include videos, podcasts, interactive timelines, and the Emmy-winning Crisis Guide series.
 The site also presents the work of CFR's think tank, including books, reports, congressional testimony, and op-eds, as well as audio, video, and transcripts of CFR events.
 Each weekday morning, the Daily News Brief delivers subscribers a digest of global news and analysis compiled by CFR.org's editors.

 CFR is incorporated under New York State law.
 Its Board of Directors provides overall direction, and Richard N. Haass, the Council's president and a former senior government official, leads daily operations.
-Carla A. Hills, chair and chief executive officer of Hills & Company and former U.S. trade representative, and Robert E. Rubin, former secretary of the treasury, are co-chairs of CFR's Board of Directors.
-David M. Rubenstein, co-founder and co-chief executive officer of The Carlyle Group, and Richard E. Salomon, managing partner of East End Advisors, are vice chairs.
+Carla A. Hills, chair and chief executive officer of Hills & Company and former U.S. trade representative, and Robert E. Rubin, former secretary of the treasury, are co-chairs of CFR's Board of Directors, while David M. Rubenstein, co-founder and co-chief executive officer of The Carlyle Group is the vice chair.

 CFR is first and foremost a membership organization.
 With over 4,700 members, CFR's roster includes government officials, scholars, business leaders, journalists, lawyers, and other distinguished nonprofit professionals.
 CFR's membership is divided almost equally among those living in New York, Washington, DC, and across the country and abroad.